News & Resources

 • Whether or not you use your vehicle to commute to work

-But other factors are influencing the cost of insurance beyond any one driver’s control, including:
+But other factors can influence the cost of insurance beyond any one driver’s control.
+These include:

 • Fraud.
-IBC says insurance fraud costs every Ontario driver up to $236 a year.
+The Insurance Bureau of Canada (IBC) says insurance fraud costs every Ontario driver up to $236 a year.
 Think about that in the context of the cost of your auto policy.
 Up to $236 of what you pay for insurance covers the cost of fraudulent insurance claims every year.

 • Extreme weather.
 The weather across Canada is changing.
 There are more catastrophic storms taking place more frequently in all parts of the country.
-Severe weather caused $2.4 billion in insured damages in 2020 (up significantly from $1.3 billion in damages in 2019).
-Here in Ontario, the two most-costliest weather events in 2020 were a snowstorm in January ($98 million in damages) and a windstorm in November ($88 million in damages).
+Severe weather caused $3.1 billion in insured damages in 2022 (up significantly from $2.1 billion in damages in 2021).
+Here in Ontario, the two costliest weather events in 2022 were a windstorm in May ($1 billion in damages) and Hurricane Fiona in September ($800 million in damages).

 • Distracted driving.
 Motorists who aren’t paying full attention to driving because they’re fiddling with a mobile device, eating, or doing anything other than concentrating on the road are, in part, increasing the cost of our insurance.
-That’s because distracted driving leads to more car crashes, injuries, and deaths.
+That’s because distracted driving leads to more car crashes, injuries, and deaths — and with them, more claims.

 • The cost to repair vehicles.
 There was a time when if you got into a minor fender-bender, and you needed to get the bumper on your car adjusted, it would cost you a couple hundred bucks.
 Those days are long gone.
-The vehicles we drive today are loaded with technology, often in places on the vehicle that are most susceptible to damage.
-Rear-view cameras, sensors in mirrors, driver-assist technologies, and other digital doohickeys have transformed cars into computers on wheels.
+The vehicles driven today are kitted out with rear-view cameras, sensors in mirrors and other safety features — often in places on the vehicle that are most susceptible to damage.
 Even a vehicle’s headlights may have sensors in them.
 That means a minor repair or regular maintenance can cost a lot of money nowadays.
-For example, one Mississauga woman was shocked to learn how much it would cost to replace the headlights on the Mercedes she was leasing: $7,000(!).
+For example, one Mississauga woman was shocked to learn how much it would cost to replace the headlights on the Mercedes she was leasing: $7,000.

 Car insurance: compare rates online to get the best price

 Regardless of where you live in Ontario, finding the best possible price for the car insurance coverage you need comes down to a few clicks.
-Take advantage of RATESDOTCA’s free auto quoting tool to compare policies and premiums from a broad range of insurers.
+Take advantage of RATESDOTCA’s free auto quoting tool to compare car insurance premiums from a broad range of insurers.

 Liam Lahey